-Administrative Support to Boards - The Department of General Services provides administrative support to six different Boards (Art and Architectural Review Board, the Design Build/Construction Management Review Board, Virginia Public Buildings Board, Capitol Square Preservation Council, the Capitol Square Foundation, and Citizens Advisory Council for Furnishing and Interpreting the Executive Mansion).
+Administrative Support to Boards - The Department of General Services provides administrative support to five different Boards (Art and Architectural Review Board, the Design Build/Construction Management Review Board, Virginia Public Buildings Board, Capitol Square Preservation Council, and Citizens Advisory Council for Furnishing and Interpreting the Executive Mansion).

 eVA Savings - eVA continues to produce savings, allowing the Commonwealth to leverage its buying power to get the best quality product at the best possible price.
-In June 2007, \$722 million in spend was achieved; for FY07 eVA spending through the system was approximately \$4.08 billion.
+In July 2009, it was announced that the Commonwealth's Electronic Procurement System surpassed \$20 billion in purchases of goods and services and saved the Commonwealth and taxpayers more than \$280 million through streamlined purchasing and improved transparency and accountability of the procurement process.

-Fleet Management - The Department of General Services (DGS) is moving into its second year of operating a Vehicle Maintenance Control Center (VMCC) that services approximately 4,000 vehicles.
+Fleet Management - The Department of General Services (DGS) continues to operate the Vehicle Maintenance Control Center (VMCC) that services approximately 4,000 vehicles.
 The VMCC has enabled DGS to perform vehicle maintenance and repair work more efficiently and at lower costs.
+Also, approximately 300 agencies and localities are currently using the DGS state contract for the vehicle Fuel Card Program.
+This is about three times the number of agencies and localities that were in the program in Fiscal 07.
+Even as retail gasoline prices increased in 2007 and 2008, the methodology of this program kept the Fiscal 08 average price per gallon at a respectable \$2.74.

 Centralized Mail Operations - Department of General Services has led a group of agencies in the consolidation of mail services performed at the Seat of Government.
-The mail consolidated operation has allowed participating agencies to reduce their mail processing costs by eliminating mail equipment and contractor services
+The mail consolidated operation has allowed participating agencies to reduce their mail processing costs by eliminating mail equipment and contractor services.
+The number of agencies receiving services from SMS has increased to 43.